 - Say no to Alcohol!
 Stay sober: Stop consuming alcohol completely as it dehydrates your body and may even put your fetus at risk

-You can try the aforementioned remedies to keep piles and problems in piles at bay.
+Therefore, you can try the aforementioned remedies to keep piles and problems in piles at bay.
+Do not worry, hemorrhoids or piles are not dangerous or life-threatening for you or your baby throughout pregnancy.

 If it does not help, consult the piles specialist at Pristyn Care.
 Piles during pregnancy is treated with great precision.
 There are experts who perform painless laser surgery for pregnant women to treat piles.
 There are no side-effects and the recovery is quick.
 Alternately, there are advanced surgical procedures like laser, if you want to know more about surgeries, click the link here.